spoonapps/docs/reference/command_line/run.md

 > spoon run --startup-file=cmd.exe spoonbrew/jdk
 ```

-When passing arguments to a startupfile or command, we recommend separating these arguments from the rest of the command with a `--`.
+When passing arguments to a startup file or command, we recommend separating these arguments from the rest of the command with a `--`.
 Arguments specified after the `--` mark are passed directly to the startup file/command.

 If a `--` mark is not used, any argument matching a `run` command flag will be interpreted by Spoon which may lead to unexpected behavior.